 NMap (Network Mapper) is a free, open-source network scanner used to discover hosts and services by sending packets and analyzing their responses.
 When testing proxies, NMap requires proxies’ IP packets or addresses and host provider details.

 If you do not have much technical expertise, you can use NMap for host discovery, port scanning, and Operating System detection.
-However, if you have the higher technical expertise, you can get more out of this tool.
+However, if you have higher technical expertise, you can get more out of this tool.

 You will be able to check more details on its official website.

 One of the significant advantages over other tools is that it can export the results in various formats.
 Angry IP Scanner is a command-line interface, so you”ll find it easier to use.
-You can use data-fetchers to extend its functionality.
+You can use data fetchers to extend its functionality.

 This is a more sophisticated but free proxy checker that can detect the proxy type, exact location, speed, and level of anonymity.
 Hidemy.name renders a proxy list that it has gathered from numerous websites across the globe, including prominent and private databases.

-One of the stand-out features of this Hidemy.name is its ability to detect the anonymity level of your actual IP address.
+One of the stand-out features of this Hidemy. name is its ability to detect the anonymity level of your actual IP address.
 For instance, it can reveal whether your IP address remains concealed to the destination web server or if it can tell whether you’re hiding behind a proxy.

 Here are some of the anonymity levels that Hidemy.name includes in their proxy list: